How to Treat Eczema Naturally

 Though vitamin-B are quite abundant in most common food, and deficiency is rare, it's still worth noting that stress especially prolonged stress can interfere with the absorption of these vitamins.
 It may therefore, for a shorter period, be beneficial to supplement with vitamin B-complex.

 Note.
 If you choose to take vitamin B supplements, make sure that B9s are L-methylfolate form and stay away from the artificial manufactured folic acid, which accumulates in the body.
-In sometimes eat these.
+I sometimes take these.

 A little about the different B's regarding eczema: